Workflow Templates Guide for GHL Users

 1.4 Choose the Select from Template option.

-- The template library will appear, where different workflow templates are available.
+• The template library will appear, showing different workflow templates you can use.

-2.1 Browse the categories and toggle them on to filter workflows that match the marketing goal.
+2.1 Browse the categories and turn them on to filter workflows that match your marketing goal.

 2.2 Hover over the chosen template and click the Choose Template option.

-- The system will direct the user to the workflow editor, where the uploaded workflow can be edited.
+• The system will direct you to the workflow editor, where you can edit the uploaded workflow.

 3.1 Rename the workflow template.

-- Make sure the trigger is properly set.
-This could be an added tag, a contact who submits a form, or a contact who purchases a digital product.
-The trigger should match the marketing goal.
+• Make sure the trigger is set correctly.
+It could be an added tag, a form submission, or a digital product purchase.
+The trigger should match your marketing goal.

 3.3 Search for the trigger element that needs to be set.